wanx-troopers/wanx-troopers.github.io/statements.md

 Hunyuan video model has horrors in training data, a mild horror lora can bring them out.

 nympy 1.26.4 is considered a stable version.

+on tiling VAE decoder: Usually with tiling you want to actually use dimensions that are slightly larger than the exact factors of the original image so the overlap works more efficiently